Bern4rdR/DiscordBot/README.md

 For the requests package, type `pip instal requests` into your command prompt.

-To create your own bot, first you need to create an application in the
+To create your own bot, first you need to create an application in the [developer portal](https://discord.com/developers/applications).

 ### Issue tracker